 From Keith Harwood of OptionHotline…

-Please take this chance to review how I apply technical signals to my options trades at http://optionhotline.com and if you have any questions, never hesitate to e-mail me.
+Please also take this chance to review how I apply technical signals to my options trades at http://optionhotline.com and if you have any questions, never hesitate to reach out.